-Under the interest rate benchmark reform, IBOR will be gradually phased out from 1 January 2022 and replaced with an alternative nearly RFR.
+Under the interest rate benchmark reform, interbank offered rate ("IBOR") is gradually phasing out from 1 January 2022 and being replaced with a nearly risk-free interest rate.
 The contracted interest receivables from these financial instruments referencing to IBOR may not be determined when IBOR discontinues to be quoted.
 In addressing such risks, the Group had ceased to enter into new IBOR contracts and liaised with its counterparties to modify existing IBOR contracts by using other interest rate benchmarks or agreeing the fallback interest charging mechanism when IBOR discontinued.
 These actions for a smooth transition had been completed in year 2021.

-As at 31 December 2021, the Group's financial instruments subject to the interest rate benchmark reform comprised the following non-derivative financial assets only:
+As at 31 December 2022, the Group's financial instruments subject to the interest rate benchmark reform comprised the following non-derivative financial assets only: